 1) Poor Rating: If you are selling or collecting payments via the Checkout, the Peerwallet system would calculate your rating using several factors and including the total number of sales against your total chargebacks.
 All of these contribute to your rating as a user

 2) Low-Security Deposit: This is a major factor that causes payment holds on Peerwallet.
-Sellers would need to maintain a 20% security level against the total number of sales done weekly.
+Sellers would need to maintain a starting 20% security level against the total number of sales done weekly.
+This rate varies based on your reputation and selling history on Peerwallet.

 So in this case, the seller would be able to receive the difference while the funds held won't be available until it's cleared.
 The most recommended option is that Sellers would need to increase their security deposit when their total sales volume begins to increase weekly in other to be able to withdraw faster.